Proposed Public Charge Rule Would Hurt Californians

 It Threatens Children’s Health and Well-Being

 The proposed rule’s impact on children is especially troubling.
 Immigrant families already feel afraid and in jeopardy in the current environment, and the health and emotional well-being of immigrant children is suffering as a result.
 The new rule would exponentially worsen their circumstances.
-Especially vulnerable are low-income children known to need medical attention, including those with potentially life-threatening conditions such as asthma, diabetes, epilepsy, and cancer.
+Especially vulnerable are children in low-income households known to need medical attention, including those with potentially life-threatening conditions such as asthma, diabetes, epilepsy, and cancer.
 Institute for Community Health researchers estimate that if the rule is finalized, 195,000 to 455,000 California children in need of medical attention could leave Medi-Cal.

 It Would Harm Our Health Care System and Economy